Finger Excercises: 5 Ways to Improve Your Finger Strength

 To do this exercise, place a pen beneath your first knuckles and fold your fingers over the pen.
 Using only your four fingers, try to pull the pen up into the crease of your hand.
 This is done with a rolling motion of your fingers.
 Do this for one minute on each hand with four minutes of rest in between.
 Don’t worry, everyone has a dummy hand that is twice as hard as the other (and it’s not always your non-dominant hand, you’d be surprised!).
 This glide exercise will help promote blood flow to the fingers which prevents injury and increases strength gains.

 This exercise is excellent not only for strengthening your fingers but also for increasing your flexibility.

 With the thumb opposition exercise, you hold a hand up and point your fingers upward.
 Then, you apply your thumb firmly to the tip of your little finger and press hard for five seconds.
 Next, move the thumb to your next fingertip and follow the above step again.
 Do this three times for all four of your fingers, and then, repeat this on your other hand.

 5. Tapping and Pushing

 To complete this finger-strengthening exercise, hold both of your hands together in a praying position, keeping the palms together.
 Then, move your fingers away from one another, and tap two times.

 After you tap your fingers, hold them together, and push to your left side followed by your right side.
 In other words, the movements you make should be as follows: tap, tap, push, push.
 Do this exercise about 10 times for the best results.

 How We Can Help

-Make sure you subscribe to the blog to find out more about which finger strength and other exercises that can help you to take your future climbing experiences to a whole new level.
+Make sure you subscribe to the blog to find out more about finger exercises and other climbing-related topics that can help you to take your future climbing experiences to a whole new level.